Original Movie Language

 The Translated Tagline field is reserved for the tagline used on the official local posters in each country.
 Please do not add unofficially translated taglines.

 Leave the field blank when appropriate.
 No movies titles.
 No synopsis.
 No actors.
 No genres (e.g. Adventure, Drama, Mystery).
 No made up taglines.

-Overviews should be to the point, spoiler-free and brief.
+Overviews should describe the plot of the movie.
+They should be to the point, spoiler-free and brief.
 A few lines at most.

 Overviews should be objective and neutral.
 Avoid using words such as fantastic, awful, box office success or flop.

 Overviews should be timely.
 Avoid words like "new" or "upcoming."

 It is best to leave the title of the movie out of the overview.
 "A live-action adaptation of..." instead of "Beauty and the Beast is a live-action adaptation of..."

 If you must include the name of the movie or show in the overview, do not use all capitals when spelling the title, or other words.

 No source (source: moviewebsite.org) or written by credits.
 Please do not copy/paste overviews from IMDb, Fernsehserien or other websites protected by copyright laws.

 Good sources for overviews usually are the official website, press releases, press kits, and the websites of the production companies and distributors.
 However, the text should be edited to conform to our rules.